 2. General Liability

 General liability insurance is mandated by every state.
 It safeguards you in the event that one of your drivers causes physical harm or property damage as a result of an accident.
 It covers a driver’s conduct when operating on someone else’s property, such as at a loading dock or a truck stop.
 Errors in load delivery are also included.
+Read this article to know the consequences of sleep-deprived truck drivers.

 3. Physical Injury